 The Importance of Regular Septic Tank Maintenance

 Properly maintaining your septic tank is essential to the integrity of your home, health, and environment.
-Though your property size and number of household members certainly play a role, on average, septic tanks should be pumped and emptied every three to five years and get maintenance every 6 months.
-Upholding a regular maintenance and pumping schedule can preserve the longevity of your septic tank, and prevent dangerous damages and contamination.
-Below are several reasons why regularly pumping out your septic tank is important.
+Though your property size and number of household members certainly play a role, on average, septic tanks should get maintenance every 6 months.
+Upholding a regular maintenance schedule can preserve the longevity of your septic tank, and prevent dangerous damages and contamination.

 Prevents Tank and Property Damage

 Over time, waste and water particles solidify and clog up your septic system.
 This obstructs your piping, which causes significant plumbing backups.
 Clogged tanks lead to leaky pipes, blockages, and foul odors circulating throughout your home.
 The pressure produced from excessive buildup can result in fractures or cracks forming in your septic tank.
 Compromised septic tanks can cause serious and expensive property damages.
-Regularly pumping out your septic tank both ensures your plumbing system’s efficiency, and prevents detrimental damages.
 Upholding a consistent septic tank maintenance schedule also provides the opportunity to remove obstructive items from your plumbing system, before they cause serious buildups or damages.

 Counteracts Contamination and Pollution